cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/_index.md

 {{</Aside>}}

-HTTP policies allow you to filter HTTP traffic on the L7 firewall.
+HTTP policies allow you to apply an L7 firewall to all TCP (and [optionally UDP](/cloudflare-one/policies/filtering/initial-setup/http/#1-connect-to-gateway)) traffic sent over port 80 and 443.
 Gateway will intercept all HTTP and HTTPS traffic and apply the rules you have configured in your policy to either block, allow, or override specific elements such as websites, IP addresses, and file types.

 An HTTP policy consists of an **Action** as well as a logical expression that determines the scope of the policy.
 To build an expression, you need to choose a **Selector** and an **Operator**, and enter a value or range of values in the **Value** field.